Ammonium dinitramide

 Preparation

-A route to obtain ammonium dinitramide involves potassium sulfamate, a salt of sulfamic acid.
-The potassium sulfamate salt is obtained by neutralizing sulfamic acid with potassium hydroxide or carbonate, then the solution is dried and solid potassium sulfamate is collected.
 In a reaction flask, a nitrating mixture consisting of 106 ml fuming nitric acid and 26.4 ml conc. sulfuric acid are added, and the flask is cooled to -40 °C. The stirring is turned on, and the dry potassium sulfamate (40 g) is slowly added in 4 g portions for 10 min.
-As the reaction progresses, the viscosity of the mixture increases, as the potassium sulfate precipitates.
+As the reaction progresses, the viscosity of the mixture increases, as the potassium (bi)sulfate precipitates, yielding the unstable dinitramidic acid.
 Stirring continues for 30 more minutes.
-The resulting mixture is poured in crushed ice, and neutralized with potassium hydroxide, under cooling.
-The product is filtrate and extracted using acetone.
+The resulting mixture is poured in crushed ice, and neutralized with a cold solution of potassium hydroxide, under cooling.
+The product is filtrated and extracted using acetone.
 The yield of this process is almost 50%.
-The ammonium dinitramide is obtained from the potassium salt via metathesis with a soluble ammonium salt.[3][4]
+The ammonium dinitramide is obtained from the potassium salt via metathesis with ammonium sulfate in isopropanol.[6][7]
+An approximate equation for the nitration can be written as:

 A synthesis without a source is given on Wikipedia, but due to the lack of references it's unclear if it actually works: Ammonium dinitramide can be synthesized from ammonium nitrate, anhydrous nitric acid, and fuming sulfuric acid containing 20% free sulfur trioxide.
 A base other than ammonia must be added before the acid dinitramide decomposes.
 The final product is obtained by fractional crystallization.